dart-lang/site-www/src/guides/libraries/_dart-html-tour.md

 elem.classes.add('warning');
 ```

-It’s often very efficient to find an element by ID.
+It's often very efficient to find an element by ID.
 You can dynamically
 set an element ID with the `id` property:

 <?code-excerpt "html/lib/html.dart (set-id)"?>